Opendigitalradio/ODR-AudioEnc/README.md

 Then, you can use any media player that has an alsa output to play whatever source it supports:

     cd your/preferred/music
-    mplayer -ao alsa:device=hw=1.1 -srate 32000 -shuffle *
+    mplayer -ao alsa:device=hw=1.1 -srate 32000 -format=s16le -shuffle *

-Important: you must specify the correct sample rate on both "sides" of the virtual sound card.
+Important: you must specify the correct sample rate and sample format on both "sides" of the virtual sound card.

 Scenario *mplayer and fifo*